Deepan2486/RISC-V-Simulator-final/README.md

 # RISC-V-Simulator

 Here we had developed an environment for the  RISC-V language.
-It is developed in the three phases and in each phase we have added new features.
-Following features are added in different phases.For each phase we have a GUI and a NON GUi version.
+It is developed in 3 phases and in each phase we have added new features.
+Following features are added in different phases.
+For each phase we have a GUI and a NON GUI version.

 # phase 1